 Cost: $50 per person

 The Rural Adversity Mental Health Program (RAMHP) can also provide tailored training where existing courses do not fit the needs of your community or organisation.
-To find out more about the courses on offer to you, connect with your local RAMHP Coordinator or call the Centre for Rural and Remote Mental Health.
+To find out more about the courses on offer to you, connect with your local RAMHP Coordinator, call (02) 6363 8444 or contact us via email email@example.com.

 RAMHP trainers do not currently deliver blended MHFA courses.
 If you would like to attend a blended course, please go to www.mhfa.com.au to contact an appropriate trainer in your region.